NikaAb/AGREEABLE/README.md

 ## Using BCR GTG
-  In the GTM/Src , run the following command :
+  In the GTM/Src , run the following command:
   ```
   $ bash run_GTM.sh [repertoire_name]
   ```